willroberts/willroberts.github.io/README.md

 ## Multiplayer Third-Person Shooter (Unreal Engine 5, 2023)

-Based on Stephen Ulibarri's UE5 Multiplayer Shooter course, this project involved working with session-based matchmaking, lag compensation via server-side rewind, selective replication, delegates, animation state machines, and a variety of weapons with hitscan-, projectile-, and area-based damage systems.
+A third-person, free-for-all shooter with peer-to-peer matchmaking.
+This project involved working with session-based matches, Steam integration, lag compensation via server-side rewind, selective replication, delegates, animation state machines, and a variety of weapons with hitscan-, projectile-, and area-based damage systems.
 Makes use of my multiplayer sessions plugin listed below.

 Github URL: [https://github.com/willroberts/ue5-multiplayer-shooter](https://github.com/willroberts/ue5-multiplayer-shooter)

 ## Multiplayer Sessions Plugin (Unreal Engine 5, 2023)

-This is an Unreal Engine plugin I developed in C++ to leverage the [Online Subsystem](https://docs.unrealengine.com/5.1/en-US/online-subsystem-in-unreal-engine/), providing online multiplayer sessions via Steam, Epic Online Services, or a Local Area Network.
+This is an Unreal Engine plugin developed in C++ to leverage the [Online Subsystem](https://docs.unrealengine.com/5.1/en-US/online-subsystem-in-unreal-engine/), providing online multiplayer sessions via Steam, Epic Online Services, or a Local Area Network.

-In addition to the core session management functionality, the plugin includes a Widget-based debug menu, a debug game mode which logs player actions, and a reusable Logger library for printing to the screen and writing to the log file.
+In addition to the core session management functionality, the plugin includes a Widget-based debug menu, a debug game mode which logs player actions, and a reusable `Logger` library for printing to the screen and writing to the log file.

 Github URL: [https://github.com/willroberts/ue5-multiplayer-plugin](https://github.com/willroberts/ue5-multiplayer-plugin)